Rebuilding (film)

-Rebuilding is a 2025 American drama film written and directed by Max Walker-Silverman starring Josh O'Connor, Lily LaTorre, Meghann Fahy, Kali Reis and Amy Madigan.
+Rebuilding is a 2025 American independent neo-Western drama film written and directed by Max Walker-Silverman starring Josh O'Connor, Lily LaTorre, Meghann Fahy, Kali Reis and Amy Madigan.

 It had its world premiere at the 2025 Sundance Film Festival on January 26, 2025, and was released on November 14, 2025, by Bleecker Street.

 Premise

-After wildfires take his ranch, cowboy Dusty winds up in a FEMA camp, finding community with others who lost homes, including his daughter and ex-wife.
+After wildfires take his ranch, cowboy Dusty winds up in a FEMA camp finding community with others who lost homes, after reuniting with his daughter and ex-wife.